 When Lightning Strikes: How to Recognize and Respond to an Extreme Violence Event

 The purpose of this video is to prepare any individual to become situationally aware of their surroundings on and off campus, pick up on early indicators that something might be wrong, and respond effectively if they find themselves in an extreme violence event such as an active shooter situation.
-Watch the video below.
+Please follow the link below.
 You will need to log in using UMBC credentials to access the video files.
 Note: these videos are large in size and require an active broadband connection.
 Watching these videos over a cellular connection is not recommended.

 If you observe a person whose behavior is disruptive or dangerous (e.g. making verbal or physical threats to others; threatening suicide and resisting help), or if you think you might hurt yourself or others, call UMBC Police at 410-455-5555 or call 911 if off campus.